mohitkumawat5797/sukshma-a-small-LLM/README.md

 > This is a learning project — "attempted to make a small LLM from not-so-scratch."
 Expect rough, early-stage generations rather than a polished chat model.

-## ⚠️ Current status: extremely undertrained
+##  Current status: extremely undertrained ! -so dont expect something

 Let's be honest about where this is.
 The plan was 5000 training steps.
 Colab's free GPU had other plans.